 \section{Prior error bounds in the convex setting}

 In this section, we report previous error bounds for completeness.
 Specifically, \cite[Theorem 1]{Dumbgen1996} gives an error bound for reconstructing convex sets with smooth boundary. \\[-2mm]

 For completeness, we provide a proof of this result at the end of this section.
 Theorem \ref{thm:dumbgen} implies that convex sets with smooth boundaries (i.e., with a Lipschitz-continuous normal vector field) are accurately reconstructed using the convex hull of points on the boundary.
-We note that Theorem \ref{thm:error_bound:smooth_boundary} improves this error bound by a factor $2$.
+Theorem \ref{thm:error_bound:smooth_boundary} improves this error bound by a factor of $2$.

 By assuming that $\Y=f(\X)$ is convex and $f$ is a diffeomorphism, Theorem \ref{thm:dumbgen} can be used to derive an error bound for the estimation of the image of sets $\X$ with smooth boundary.
 In contrast, Theorem \ref{thm:error_bound:smooth_boundary} does not require a convexity assumption and applies to submersions $f:\R^m\to\R^n$ as well, which allows studying problems where the dimensionality $m$ of the input set $\X$ is larger than the dimensionality $n$ of the output set $\Y$.